 Jackson Blue Spring (aka Blue Spring) is located within the southwestern portion of the Dougherty Karst Plain geomorphic region, at the head of Merritts Mill Pond, about 4.2 miles east of the city of Marianna in east-central Jackson County, Florida.
-Jackson Blue Spring forms the headwaters of the 270-acre Merritts Mill Pond (Figure 1), which was once the upper portion of a free-flowing spring run (Spring Creek), prior to 1860.
+Jackson Blue Spring forms the headwaters of the 270-acre Merritts Mill Pond, which was once the upper portion of a free-flowing spring run (Spring Creek), prior to 1860.
 In the 1920s, Merritts Mill Pond was expanded to its current extent with the construction of a dam and weir structure at U.S. Highway 90.
 Merritts Mill Pond now forms the headwaters of Spring Creek, a tributary to the Chipola River (designated as an Outstanding Florida Water).
 Jackson Blue Spring and Merritts Mill Pond support a complex aquatic ecosystem and together are an important cultural and economic resource for the region and state.

-In addition to Jackson Blue Spring, there are seven additional named springs which discharge directly into the upper half of Merritts Mill Pond (Figure 2).
+In addition to Jackson Blue Spring, there are seven additional named springs which discharge directly into the upper half of Merritts Mill Pond (Figure 1).

-Based on measurements made in 2007 by the Northwest Florida Water Management District (NWFWMD), the combined surface watershed and ground water catchment basin (springshed) for Merritts Mill Pond (including Jackson Blue and the other springs within the Mill Pond) extends north and eastward into northeastern Jackson County and extreme southeastern Alabama, comprising 153.6 square miles in aerial extent.
-Over 91% of this combined watershed/springshed lies within the confines of Jackson County (Barrios, 2011).

 Predominant land use within the Merritts Mill Pond / Jackson Blue Spring watershed/springshed consists of a roughly equal mix of forested and rural open lands (42%) and agricultural croplands (~43%), based on 2009 NWFWMD data.
 Urban land use only accounts for about 10% (Barrios, 2011).